positiveway/mouse-keyboard-input/README.md

-Easy to use `uinput` wrapper for Rust
+Easy to use `uinput` wrapper for Rust.

-Allows you to send keyboard and mouse events by creating virtual device in Linux
+Allows you to send keyboard and mouse events by creating virtual device in Linux.

 `uinput` is basic Linux library, so this works on any distro and on `X11` or `Wayland`.